wp-plugins/fb-viral-downloader/readme.txt

 * Support added for common importers like Wordpress Importer and WP All Import

 = Configurable =
-Viral Downloader is completely customizable.
+Social Viral Downloader is completely customizable.
 You may change settings as you want.
 And You also can block IP, Agents As your requirement.

 = Feedback =
 All we want is some love.
 If you did not like this plugin or if it is buggy, please give us a shout and we will be happy to fix the issue/add the feature.
 If you indeed liked it, please leave a 5/5 rating.